piotrantosz/google-arts-crawler/README.md

 _Warning: it's simple and ugly code created at one night.
 It might be full of bugs._
 _Feel free to do anything you want with this code_

-_If you got any trouble, just send me an email boquete37@gmail.com_

 ## Installation